My Approach to Investing

 I do not put automatic stop losses on with my online broker; I like to have control of when I sell and in any case, I tend to look at the closing price.
 I don’t like being taken out by an intra-day spike down in the share price which proves temporary.

-My view learned through bitter experience, is that you are best cutting losses quickly.
+My view learned through bitter experience, is that it is best to cut losses quickly.
 Conversely, you should let your winners run.
 As Warren Buffet said, â€ścut out your weeds and water your flowersâ€ť!
 All too often we are tempted to do the opposite.
 We add to our losers as it reinforces our original decision to buy it: â€śI was right to buy it at 100p so I must be even more right to buy more at 85p, after all, it looks cheaper.
 Oh, and I will fund my purchase by selling some of my holding in another stock which is doing really well!â€ť

 My opinion is that one should sell and move on â€“ it saves a lot of emotional heartaches as well as money.
 The only stocks I really worry about are the stocks that I hold as they are the only ones that can damage my wealth should their share prices collapse.
-Stocks that are going up that I do not hold are purely â€śopportunities lostâ€ť.
-In other words, if I cut a holding because it looks like it is going to damage the overall portfolio, I do not beat myself up if it bounces afterwards!
+Stocks that are going up that I do not hold are just â€śopportunities lostâ€ť.
+In other words, if I cut a holding because it looks like it is going to damage the overall portfolio, I do not beat myself up if it bounces afterward!